 Antero Midstream Partners, as borrower (the "Borrower"), an indirect, wholly owned subsidiary of Antero Midstream Corporation, has a senior secured revolving credit facility with a consortium of banks.
-On October 26, 2021, we entered into an amended and restated senior secured revolving credit facility, the New Credit Facility.
-The New Credit Facility provides for borrowing under either Adjusted Term Secured Overnight Financing Rate ("SOFR") or the Base Rate (as each term is defined in the New Credit Facility).
+On October 26, 2021, we entered into an amended and restated senior secured revolving credit facility, the Credit Facility.
+The Credit Facility provides for borrowing under either Adjusted Term Secured Overnight Financing Rate ("SOFR") or the Base Rate (as each term is defined in the Credit Facility).

-The New Credit Facility has lender commitments of \$1.25 billion and matures on October 26, 2026; provided that if on November 17, 2025 any of the 2026 Notes are outstanding, the New Credit Facility will mature on such date.
-As of December 31, 2021, we had \$547 million of borrowings and no letters of credit outstanding under the New Credit Facility.
+The Credit Facility has lender commitments of \$1.25 billion and matures on October 26, 2026; provided that if on November 17, 2025 any of the 7.875% senior notes due May 15, 2026 (the "2026 Notes") are outstanding, the Credit Facility will mature on such date.
+As of December 31, 2022, we had \$782 million of borrowings and no letters of credit outstanding under the Credit Facility.